 - Idaho Office of Emergency Management – The Idaho Office of Emergency Management (IOEM) is activating the Idaho Emergency Operations Center (IDEOC) August 19-22nd to support Idaho Counties and address emergency management concerns relating to the eclipse.
 In addition to coordinating bi-weekly Eclipse Working Group meetings with state agency partners, IOEM has coordinated Community Preparedness Workshops along the path of totality, meeting with Emergency Managers and other local officials to provide situational awareness and support for the August 21st event.
 The IOEM Public Information Emergency Response (PIER) Team continues a coordinated public messaging campaign for citizens, local officials and media.

 - U.S. Forest Service – The U.S. Forest Service has created a Great American Eclipse webpage specific to the Sawtooth National Forest.
 Click here to view their page and here for a Sawtooth National Forest map including areas of interest and parking.
+Additionally, here are more tips and resources from the U.S. Forest Service that covers the National Forests.

 Sarah Flick – Idaho Tourism – (208)287-3154